Key Takeaways

 Simply Business

 Ranking fourth is Simply Business, with above-average competitive customer experience rank as an insurance aggregator rather than a direct carrier.
 Unlike other providers in our analysis, Simply Business presents quotes from multiple carriers in one interface.
-Delaware business owners can compare options side-by-side, though once you purchase, policy management and claims handling shift to whichever carrier you selected.
+Delaware business owners can compare options side-by-side, though once you purchase, policy management and claims handling shift to whichever carrier you select.
 That means your ongoing experience depends on that carrier's service quality.

 Where Simply Business performs best: